 According to Autodesk’s CFO, Debbie Clifford, the great quarter was attributed to ‘robust renewal rates, strong growth in subscriptions and rapidly expanding digital sales.’18

-The current forecast by analysts is that Autodesk’s revenue will be as high as $1.5 billion in the upcoming quarter.
+The current forecast by analysts is that Autodesk’s revenue will be between as high as $1.5 billion in the upcoming quarter.
 It remains to be seen if the trend of beating EPS estimates will continue.
 In March 2022, Autodesk’s market cap was $48.8 billion.

-How to trade and invest in metaverse stocks
+How to trade in metaverse stocks

 Since CFDs are leveraged derivatives, you can open a position with just a fraction of the full size of the trade.
 Not only will your profits be magnified, but you stand to lose more than your initial deposit.
 That’s why you always need to take steps to manage your risk.